 I recently attended an interfaith discussion on the book of Genesis.
 As we know, the biblical characters in Genesis claimed to hear God’s voice—all the time!
-Genesis is filled with phrases such as, “Then God said” or “God told so and so.”
+Genesis is filled with phrases such as, “Then God said,” or “God told so and so.”
 The same is true for the prophets!
 What are we to make of these biblical claims?
 Do we believe them?
-Yes, we do!
 Do we trust them?
-Yes, we do!
-Should we question and test them?
+Should we question and test these biblical claims?
 Yes, we should!

-We’ve all heard people say, “God told me . . .”
-To be brutally honest, I admit to rolling my eyes and privately doubting such statements.
+We’ve all heard people say, “God told me such and such.”
+To be brutally honest, I admit that I have always rolled my eyes, and privately doubted such statements.
 Then, one day, when I was least expecting it, I actually heard God’s voice.
 Suddenly, I became someone who could say, “God told me.”
 I could even go so far as to say, “God told me more than I ever asked or wanted to know.”
 I could also say that I had no control over when God chose to speak to me.
-I learned that lesson in the middle of the night on more than one occasion.
+I learned that lesson, in the middle of the night, on more than one occasion.

-Each time that I heard God’s voice, it was an unmistakable, undeniable communication that was discernible in my mind and spirit, but not audible to the human ear.
-In every case, I was given insight—’a knowing’—that had not previously been revealed or known.
+Each time that I heard God’s voice, it was an unmistakable, undeniable communication, discernible in my mind and spirit, but not audible to the human ear.
+In every case, I was given insight—a type of knowing—that had not previously been revealed or known.
 In all honesty, I hope to hear God’s voice again, someday, but that may not happen.

-“For Thomas Aquinas, 1225- 1274, humans come to know through two complementary sources: the natural light of reason and the light of faith.”
-(See footnote) Herein lies the difference between knowledge that is acquired through intellect, and knowledge acquired through insight.
+Herein lies the difference between knowledge that is acquired through intellect, and knowledge acquired through insight.
 To be certain, these two realms of knowing cross each other all the time.
 Sometimes insight informs intellect.
-Other times intellectual knowledge leads to insightful understanding.
+Other times, intellectual knowledge leads to insightful understanding.

 Such is the nature of insight gained through the light of faith.
-This was Thomas Aquinas’ definition of one way to know something.
+This was Thomas Aquinas’s definition of one way to know something.
 Such communication cannot be explained through the natural light of reason.
-There’s nothing wrong with insight gained directly through God’s voice, but we run into trouble when we don’t test our insights against our intellect.
+There’s nothing wrong with insight, gained directly through God’s voice, but we run into trouble when we don’t test our insights, against our intellect.